How to Turn Off an Android Phone (All Methods Explained)

 - Select Power Off

-- Press and hold the Power and Volume Down buttons simultaneously
+- Press and hold the Power Button and Volume Down Button simultaneously.

-- The device will force a restart or shut down automatically
+- The device will cut the power and force a clean system restart automatically.

 Step-by-Step Methods to Turn Off Different Android Phone Brands